-The OraQuick In-Home HIV Test will be available in stores and online (final packaging may be different).
+The OraQuick In-Home HIV Test will be available in stores and online (final packaging may be different than shown).

-The Food and Drug Administration (FDA) has approved the OraQuick In-Home HIV Test, a rapid home-use HIV test kit that does not require sending a sample to a laboratory for analysis.
+On July 3, 2012 the Food and Drug Administration (FDA) approved the OraQuick In-Home HIV Test, a rapid home-use HIV test kit that does not require sending a sample to a laboratory for analysis.
 The kit provides a test result in 20-40 minutes, and you can test yourself in your own home.

 The kit, which tests a sample of fluid from your mouth, is approved for sale in stores and online to anyone age 17 and older.